elliottlawson/converse/docs/guide/conditional-logic.md

 - Learn about [View Support](/guide/view-support) for managing complex prompts
 - Explore [Streaming Responses](/guide/streaming) for real-time conversations
-- See practical [Examples](/examples/basic-chat) using conditional logic
+- Apply these conditional patterns in your own conversations